 Since this system uses Hypertext Transfer Protocol (HTTP), any application errors are reported in the HTTP headers.
 This means that when writing applications, it is important to first examine the HTTP status code that is returned in the HTTP response.
 The application server will return the error code along with a message describing the error in the event there is a problem.
 Programmers should always check the HTTP response code and if not a 200 handle the response as an exception.
 Among the status codes you may see:

-Most services offer data in a variety of formats.
-The common format for all production services is in a Extensible Markup Language (XML).
+Most services offer data in a Extensible Markup Language (XML).
 XML was written specifically to minimize issues associated with changes to data formats (which is why it is called extensible).
 If your application is correctly written, new tags and attributes to XML data should not cause your application to fail.

-We recommend you acquire data in XML for all server-based applications.
+We recommend you acquire data in XML for all server-based applications if it is available.
 For example, if you have programs written in PHP, Perl, Python, Java, JSP or ASP that collect then process and/or re-serve USGS data, you are strongly encouraged to retrieve data in a XML format.
 You should avoid processing data in tab-delimited (RDB) or Excel formats specifically because you are likely to eventually have the application break when the content of the data changes.

 If you specify a version number for a data format, as long as it is supported it is unlikely to have its structure changed.
 As an example, the USGS Instantaneous Values REST Web Service offers a WaterML 1.1 version of the service.
 You can specify either the most current version of WaterML (the default) or a specific version that is still supported.
 So rather than create a URL like this: